origin1tech/stukko/lib/structure/config/README.md

             // ALL paths are relative to the root of your application.
             // IMPORTANT "views" must be last bundle.
             // PROPERTIES:
-            //      strategy:               (default: undefined) concat, copy, bower, es6(using 6to5), and browserify.
+            //      strategy:               (default: undefined) concat, copy, bower, babel, traceur, and browserify.
             //                                                   concat: concatenates files and ouputs "as" defined to dest.
             //                                                          concat can also process less and sass files
             //                                                          after concatenation.
             //                                                   copy: simply copies from source to dest no other process.
             //                                                   bower: gets bower main files/outputs to dest.
             //                                                   browserify: client side require utility.
+            //                                                   babel: compiles es6 to es5.
-            //                                                   es6: compiles es5 to es5.
+            //                                                   traceur: compiles es6 to es5.
+            //                                                   systemjs: uses systemjs-builder as used in jspm.
             //      minify:                 valid when using "copy", "concat" or "browserify".
+            //      soucemaps:              valid when js files "minify" "concat" or "browserify" specify path to save
+            //                                  map files or set false to disable. undefined saves maps inline.
-            //      options:                options that can be specified for browserify and concat.
+            //      options:                options that are passed to the plugin. sass, browserify, concat, babel, traceur, cssmin
+            //                                  less, html.
             //      header:                 only applies when using concat. the header to be
             //                                  added to the top of the concatenated file.
             //      footer:                 only applies when using concat. the footer to be